run-llama/LlamaIndexTS/packages/create-llama/README.md

 # Create LlamaIndex App

-The easiest way to get started with LlamaIndex is by using `create-llama`.
+The easiest way to get started with [LlamaIndex](https://www.llamaindex.ai/) is by using `create-llama`.
 This CLI tool enables you to quickly start building a new LlamaIndex application, with everything set up for you.

-To get started, use the following command:
+## Features

+- NextJS, ExpressJS, or FastAPI (python) stateless backend generation 💻
+- Streaming or non-streaming backend ⚡
+- Optional `shadcn` or `html` frontend generation 🎨

+## Get Started

+You can run `create-llama` in interactive or non-interatactive mode.

 ### Interactive